baricks/finnegans-wakeify/README.md

-Finnegans Wakeify is a web application that transforms any text into a text that sounds like James Joyce's Finnegans Wake.
+Finnegans Wake is a novel by James Joyce written in an experimental stream of consciousness style that rejects narrative conventions.
+This tool allows you to generate a text that mimics both the style and the vocabulary of the novel.

 Below you will find some information on how to perform common tasks.